florianpircher/Anchor-Annotations/README.md

 On recent macOS versions, you can change the font width at which the anchor names are displayed.
 Pick a narrow width to reduce the risk of colliding anchor names.
-The default value is 90%; values from 50% (full compression) to 100% (no compression) can be chosen.
+Values range from 50% (full compression) to 100% (no compression); the default value is 100%.

 ### Color